 - Finas and Casimiro from Hanna Is Not a Boy's Name.
 They are quite used to being vampires, they have been for many years.
 They don't have particular side that they are on, they just do what's in their best interest and can be cordial (Finas keeps Cas in check) at times.

 - This eventually happened to the protagonist of Zebra Girl.
 Sandra, after years of fighting against her transformed-into-a-demon nature, finally gives in to the dark side.
-After causing a great deal of trouble, she is sucked into an alternate dimension where she is forced to deal with being suddenly human again.
+After causing a great deal of trouble, her friends are forced to banish her to an alternate dimension where she is forced to deal with being suddenly human again.
 She eventually finds a way out and resumes her demon form, then establishes herself as Overlord of the town's monster population, allowing them to sow the terror she feeds upon but reigning in the worst of their depredations.

 - Transformers: Animated: When she first appears, Blackarachnia hates her techno-organic form (brought about by a mix of her Power Copying abilities and some giant spiders) and does what she can to get rid of it.
 By her final appearance, she's decided she actually quite likes it, and has started work on giving other 'bots upgrades of their own.